Multan: Sports

 The Multan Cricket Stadium has hosted many international cricket matches.
 Ibn-e-Qasim Bagh Stadium is the other stadium in Multan which is usually used for football along with other sports activities.

-Multan is home to the Multan Sultans, the franchise of Pakistan Super League founded in 2018.
+Multan is home to the Multan Sultans, the franchise of Pakistan Super League.
 Multan Tigers, the domestic cricket team which had participated in domestic limited over tournaments was also based in the city.
 Multan and its division has produced many international cricketers like Inzamam-ul-Haq, Waqar Younis, Mushtaq Ahmed, Elahi Brothers, Mohammad Zahid, Sohaib Maqsood, Rahat Ali, Asmavia Iqbal and Sania Khan.